EditB/100-days-of-code/r1-log.md

 ### R1D33 - 31/1/18
 - Finished the Server.js for URL Shortener.
 It's ready to be deployed to Glitch.
 Of course to do that will need to set up MongoDB as well (currently I've been using my local development environment - localhost etc).
 But I feel I did enough for today (about 2 hours) and I have other commitments so will just have to leave it there for now.
 Will deploy tomorrow.
 That's one of the things I've learnt this month (Jan): been way too focused on this project and everything else in my life just had to wait.
 It's time for a bit more balance, and need to make sure I sleep more so that I can last the distance.
 So here, I draw the line for 2 hours today.
 As tempting as it might be to just keep going and ignore everything else....

+### R1D34 - 1/2/18
+- Set up mlab, deployed the code to Glitch.
+- Still found an issue, for the shortURL redirect logic.
+Will fix it tomorrow.
+- Got to coding too late and since it's getting close to midnight, my brain is pretty slow right now.